 - Remember, you can’t manage your GMB listing until you have successfully verified your business through the postal mail (Exception: Select business types).

-Once you verify your business you’ll have following benefits.
+Once you verify your business, you’ll have the following benefits.

 - Your business will be listed in Google’s local search results as well as maps so customers can easily reach you.